 - Train each model.

-- Apply the resulting assembly template to a new entry by combining the results of all models of M. You can use either majority voting or posterior probability aggregation.
+- Apply the resulting ensemble model to a new input by combining the results of all models of M. You can use either majority voting or posterior probability aggregation.

 The algorithm is as follows: